Exeter-Omics-Servers/omics-server-documentation/docs/basic_scripting.md

 a script only uses core sh functionality then it could probably be invoked by any available (compatible) shell.
 If shell specific features are used, however, then the correct shell must be used.
 On some systems, however, the traditional sh may not be available.
-For example, on slade and ennis, sh points to bash so running sh actually runs bash, as highlighted in the section on bash, below.

 ### Other possible solution